About the Bitcoin Price Index

 - Daily trading volume must meet minimum acceptable levels as determined by CoinDesk.

 - Exchange must represent at least 2% of the total 30-day cumulative volume for all of the exchanges included in the BPI.

-- Fiat currency and bitcoin transfers in or out of the exchange must be completed within seven business days and 24 hours, respectively.
+- Fiat currency and bitcoin transfers (whether deposits or withdrawals) must be completed by the exchange within seven and two business days, respectively.

 Currently, these bitcoin exchanges meet the criteria and are therefore included in the US dollar BPI calculation:

 How exactly is the XBP calculated?

 The main features and criteria are as follows:

 - The CoinDesk BPI is a simple average of leading XBT/USD and XBT/CNY exchange prices.

 - The BPI is expressed as the midpoint of bid/ask spread.

 - The BPI is updated every 60 seconds.

 - If an exchange does not update its price for more than 30 minutes, it is omitted from the live BPI calculation until it is updated again.

 - New index historical data commences on 1 July 2013.

 - Prior index historical data is obtained via Mt.
 Gox.

 - Non-USD and non-CNY BPI prices are implied based on rates obtained via openexchangerates.org.

 - Any updates to the BPI criteria and formula shall occur as necessary.

 Why is the XBP not volume-weighted?

 The decision to apply a simple average, as opposed to a volume-weighted average, for the CoinDesk BPI was made because the bitcoin market currently lacks sufficient depth and regional liquidity.

 Since trading volume now favors particular regions, a volume-weighted approach would not act as a proper global indicator, because each international bitcoin exchange is not equally available to all national trading participants.

 A simple average does not favor a regional exchange with high volume and ensures that the BPI is meaningful for the largest number of market participants.
 Also, a simple average approach minimizes the impact of volume irregularities and accidentally excluding an exchange.

 As overall liquidity improves and the number of global exchange choices increases, the impact of regional variances should diminish and a volume-weighted approach may become more appropriate.